Josef-Friedrich/check_systemd/README.rst

       --user                Also show user (systemctl --user) units.

     Performance data:
+      By default performance data is attached.

       -P, --performance-data
+                            Attach performance data to the plugin output.
+      -p, --no-performance-data
                             Attach no performance data to the plugin output.
-      -p, --no-performance-data
-                            Attach performance data to the plugin output.

     Performance data:
       - count_units